anachrocomputer/MSP430N1202Img/README.md

 Display a bit-mapped image on the Nokia 1202 LCD.
 This LCD is a monochrome, backlit, 96x68 pixel display.
+It uses the ST Microelectronics STE2007 driver chip.

 The image was originally drawn for a demo at Dorkbot Bristol in 2012.
+The PPM file is converted into a C header file by a small utility program 'ppm2h' which is built and executed by the Makefile.

 The program is in C and may be compiled with GCC on Linux.